-For families interested in learning about historical Christmas, Sturbridge Village (about an hour drive west of Boston) presents Christmas by Candlelight celebrations on weekends, December 2- through December 23.
+For families interested in learning about historical Christmas, the Sturbridge Village (about an hour drive west of Boston) presents Christmas by Candlelight celebrations on weekends, November 30- through December 23.

 Holiday at the Newport Mansions

 Three of the famous gilded age mansions in Newport, Rhode Island, invite you to tour and admire holiday music and decorations.
-The three houses – Breakers, The Elms and Marble House (all are National Historic Landmarks) will be open daily for tours from November 18 through Saturday, January 1, 2018.
+The three houses – Breakers, The Elms and the Marble House (all are National Historic Landmarks) will be open daily for tours from November 17 through January 1, 2019.
 Here is the link for tickets and schedules.
-And while you are in the city, go on a Newport Holiday stroll (weekend of December 10).

-ZooLight holiday stroll in Stoneham Zoo (Stoneham, MA) promises a winter wonderland of trees and lights November 24-December 31 (5-9pm).
+ZooLight holiday stroll in Stoneham Zoo (Stoneham, MA) promises a winter wonderland of trees and lights November 23-December 31.

 Edaville Railroad in Carver, MA, offers Christmas-lit train rides during its Festival of Lights (through through December 31).
 Trains run on an hourly schedule.